-There are many opinions about the speed of drying and yellowing of Stand Oil, I can only speak about our Stand Oil and the tests we have done with it and from our test results under various conditions.
+There are many opinions about the speed of drying and yellowing of Stand Oil, I can only speak about our Stand Oil from the tests we have done with it and from our test results under various conditions.

 Our Linseed Stand Oil has a viscous 'gloopy' consistency and is not usually used in oil painting at this viscosity.
 Linseed Stand Oil is best diluted with solvent to make a painting medium.
-It can be diluted with either Zest-it Oil Paint Diluted and Brush Cleaner or Zest-it Solvent (Citrus Free), up to 50% for best results.
+It can be diluted with either Zest-it Oil Paint Diluted and Brush Cleaner or Zest-it Citrus Free Solvent, only up to 50% for best results.

-Our Clear and Lean Painting Mediums are ideal for Glazing and fine detail, smoothing out the brush marks to an enamel finish, under-painting and wet-on-wet oil painting.
+Our Clear Painting Medium and Lean Painting Mediums are ideal for Glazing and fine detail, smoothing out the brush marks to an enamel finish, for under-painting and wet-on-wet oil painting.